 The ridge is unmarked but well-trafficked to the peak so you can’t get lost as long as you have a general sense of direction.

-The views north of the ridge (to your left hiking up) consists of Mt.
+The views north of the ridge (to your left hiking up) consist of Mt.
 Baldy (you can see Baldy Bowl) and Angeles National Forest.
 The views south of the ridge (to your right) are San Bernardino National Forest.

-Bighorn Peak is an epic summit because you get an unobstructed 360 degrees view from the top.
-We had the summit and trail (from the saddle to the summit) almost completely to ourselves which was really nice considering the overwhelming amount of cars parked.
+Bighorn Peak is an epic summit because you get an unobstructed 360-degree view from the top.
+We had the summit and trail (from the saddle to the summit) almost entirely to ourselves which was really nice considering the overwhelming amount of cars parked.

 We planned to hike up here to get above the clouds.
 It had been cloudy for several days in the city and when it’s overcast for a while and the clouds look super low, the odds of hiking above the clouds seem high.
 I don’t know if there’s any truth to it, but theoretically, it makes sense, right?

 The clouds kept rolling through which made the scenery hiking down ever-changing and we also got to see some Fall colors in Icehouse Canyon below!

 Please note that the Winter weather can be harsh – Mt.
 Baldy area gets a lot of snow and may not be suitable trail conditions for inexperienced hikers.
 Always be prepared for all weather conditions – Even the roads get dangerous to drive.
 Remember that these mountains range from 5k-10k feet in elevation and have very different trail conditions than in the Spring, Summer and Fall… so here’s a reminder to please do your research before you go and be prepared.